vitest-dev/vitest/docs/config/index.md

 By default, Vitest assumes you are using a bundler to bypass this and will not fail, but you can disable this behaviour manually, if you code is not processed.

 #### deps.moduleDirectories

 - **Type:** `(string | RegExp)[]`
 - **Default**: `['node_modules']`

 A list of directories that should be treated as module directories.
 This config option affects the behavior of [`vi.mock`](/api/vi#vi-mock): when no factory is provided and the path of what you are mocking matches one of the `moduleDirectories` values, Vitest will try to resolve the mock by looking for a `__mocks__` folder in the [root](/config/#root) of the project.

+This option will also affect if a file should be treated as a module when externalizing dependencies.
+By default, Vitest imports external modules with native Node.js bypassing Vite transformation step.

 Setting this option will _override_ the default, if you wish to still search `node_modules` for packages include it along with any other options: